Anton de Kom: Biography

 De Kom and his family left for Suriname on 20 December 1932 and arrived on 4 January 1933.
 From that moment on he was closely watched by the colonial authorities.
 He started a consultancy in his parents' house.
-Large groups used to gather around the house, because de Kom was helping Javanese and Indians with their re-emigration.
+Large groups used to gather around the house, because de Kom was helping Javanese and Indo-Surinamese with their re-emigration.
 Weapons were offered to de Kom for protection, but he refused to take up arms, because he did not want a bloodbath.
 On 1 February, he was arrested while en route to the office of governor Bram Rutgers with a large group of followers.
 On both 3 and 4 February, his followers gathered in front of the Attorney General's office to demand De Kom's release.
 On 7 February, a large crowd gathered on the Oranjeplein (currently called the Onafhankelijkheidsplein).
 Rumor had it that De Kom was about to be released.
 When the crowd refused to leave the square, police opened fire, killing two people and wounding 22.

 Exile in the Netherlands

 On 10 May 1933, de Kom was sent to the Netherlands without trial and exiled from his native country.
 His arrival had been announced by De Tribune who expected to greet him with 25,000 revolutionaries.
 Over 2,000 people showed up, de Kom gave a short speech, and continued his journey to The Hague.

 De Kom was inspired by Albert Helman's Zuid-Zuid-West (1926) which ended with a fierce anti-colonial epilogue.
 During his time in the Netherlands, he was often unemployed, and decided to write his own book about the history of Suriname and slavery called, Wij slaven van Suriname (We Slaves of Suriname) which was published in a censored form in 1934.
-Contact Publishers was pressured not to release the book, and the Centrale Inlichtendienst (secret service) demanded and was given a preliminary copy in violation of the freedom of press.
+Contact Publishers was pressured not to release the book, and the Centrale Inlichtingendienst (secret service) demanded and was given a preliminary copy in violation of the freedom of press.

 De Kom participated in demonstrations for the unemployed, travelled abroad with a group as a tap dancer, and was drafted for werkverschaffing (unemployment relief work), a program similar to the American WPA, in 1939.
 He gave lectures for leftist groups, mainly communists, about colonialism and racial discrimination.